Application and Eligibility Resources

 A consumer may be eligible for EBB Program-supported service if they qualify for Lifeline or a Lifeline-qualifying program, such as SNAP or Medicaid.
 A consumer may also be eligible for the Emergency Broadband Benefit if they participate in an EBB Program-qualifying program, such as the free and reduced price school lunch program or school breakfast program.
 Visit the Program Eligibility page to see the full list of qualifying programs.

 EBB Program subscribers that live on qualifying Tribal lands can receive a discount of up to $75 per month on their broadband service, in addition to any one-time device discount that may be available.
 They can receive the Enhanced Tribal Benefit regardless of how they are eligible for the EBB Program.
 Consumers can learn more about the Enhanced Tribal Benefit on our consumer website.

 One Service Benefit and One Device Benefit per Household

 A household is anyone living at the same address who share income and household expenses.
 USAC and the FCC recognize that there may be more than one household residing at the same address.
 Consumers can see examples on our consumer website.

-A Household Worksheet (Note: this document will be released later this spring) must be completed any time more than one subscriber at a single residential address receives EBB Program-supported service or a device reimbursement, or when a new consumer applies for service or a device at an address where there is already a subscriber receiving the EBB Program benefit.
+A Household Worksheet (Spanish Household Worksheet) must be completed any time more than one subscriber at a single residential address receives EBB Program-supported service or a device reimbursement, or when a new consumer applies for service or a device at an address where there is already a subscriber receiving the EBB Program benefit.